 –Individuals who insult others’ appearance, character, or ability will receive a warning.

-–Individuals who throw out of control and frequently headshot others will receive a warning.
+–Individuals who throw out of control and frequently headshot others may be suspended or expelled from the league.

 –Arguing calls goes against the spirit of the league.
 Teams or players who have a reputation for being argumentative may receive a warning.